MicrosoftDocs/common-data-model-and-service/powerapps/field-groups.md

 # Field Groups

 Field groups provide a way to group one or more fields of a Common Data Service entity.
 Field groups can help speed up and simplify the creation and maintenance of apps using the Common Data Service.
 A field group can contain one or more fields and a field can appear in any number of field groups.
+A field can not appear more than once in a field group.

 Field groups are stored on Common Data Service entities and are therefore shared across all apps that use the same entity.
 At any given time there may be many different apps using the same entity and field groups of that entity.
 This centralization and sharing of field groups helps enforce consistency since a field group will always display the exact same fields wherever it is used.
 It also eases maintenance since a change to a field group is automatically reflected in all the places using that field group.
 Field groups help speed up the app authoring and customization process since an application author works with groups of fields rather than individual fields.